MischaU8/yumyum/curves/proportional-curve-editing_A69hFwme990.md

-it's important to note that this functionality doesn't work on CVS use this powerful feature to preserve curvature when editing a curve oh look at the time
+it's important to note that this functionality doesn't work on CVS use this powerful feature to preserve curvature when editing a curve